withastro/adapters/.changeset/flat-pears-hug.md

 - **`runtime`:** (Removed in v10) Requires specifying bindings in `wrangler.toml`.
 Use `platformProxy` instead.
 If you currently define your local runtime bindings in your Astro config, please move them to `wrangler.toml` as described in the [adapters documentation](https://docs.astro.build/en/guides/integrations-guide/cloudflare/#cloudflare-workers).

 These changes are part of ongoing efforts to streamline functionality, improve performance, and align with best practices and platform capabilities.

+We strongly recommend upgrading to v10 upon its release.
+To ensure a smooth migration, we commit to at least 4 weeks of additional maintenance for v9 following the release of v10.
+During this period, we will actively assist with migration efforts to ensure that all users can transition without major issues.